 In a mixer bowl, whip the cream until soft peaks form.

-Gently fold the whipped cream and yogurt into the raspberry mixture, just until blended.
+Gently fold the whipped cream and yogurt into the strawberry mixture, just until blended.

 Spoon the fool into 4 cocktail glasses or other dessert dishes.
 Cover with plastic wrap and refrigerate for at least 1 hour or up to 1 day.

 To serve, garnish with additional fresh strawberries.
 For added flair, serve with ladyfingers, shortbread cookies, or madeleines.

 - We recommend using Greek yogurt, as it provides the best texture when making this dish.
 We don't suggest substituting a thinner traditional-style yogurt because you won't yield the same result.